emranbm/Bale-Bot-SDK-Readme/README.md

 All [Message](#message)s have a method named ```getJsonObject``` that translates the message object to a light-weight object with the required attributes.
 Save the object wherever you want.
 On the other hand, to load the saved object as a ```FileMessage```, FileMessages (and the subclasses) receive a light-weight object in their constructor.
 So you can instantiate a ```FileMessage``` and send it to a user.
 Why do we talk, when we can sense the code!
-Assume a bot that shows the last received photo from users.
+Assume a bot that shows the last received photo from users:
 ```js
 bot.hears(new PhotoMessageSensitive(), (message, responder) => {
     // I have received a PhotoMessage